 Language learning is a fascinating process, especially at the beginning stages when you know next to nothing about the language you’re studying.
-You learn so many interesting things, and even today, I am still amazed by the French language — new words, expressions, grammatical nuances, and more, not to mention all the French basics you learn right away.
+You learn so many interesting things, and even today, I am still amazed by the French language — new words, expressions, grammatical nuances, and more, not to mention all the basic French language concepts you learn right away.
 When you start studying French, there are few simple things about the language you need to know.
 Here are some French language basics that don’t exist in English.

-French basics that don’t exist in English
+3 Basic French language concepts that don’t exist in English

 French grammar is a huge topic and no joke.
 It can be ridiculously frustrating, confusing, and tear-inducing all in one, so let’s keep it simple.
 This is just a taste of some of the French language basics that don’t exist in English in the same way.
 It’s geared toward beginners who are just getting their feet wet with French, so let’s take a look… deep breath.